IVLP PROGRAM ASSOCIATE – Non-exempt Part-time Position

-Under the supervision of the Executive Director, the IVLP Program Manager manages the IVLP Program and works to ensure a successful visit for the international visitors and the local program professional partners.
-The Program Manager will manage all aspects of the program including researching prospective local professional contacts, arranging logistics, drafting the local itinerary of appointments, and communicating all logistical details to the appropriate authorities.
+Under the supervision of the IVLP Program Manager, the IVLP Program Associate works to ensure a successful visit for the international visitors and the local program professional partners.
+The Program Associate will assist with all aspects of the program including researching prospective local professional contacts, arranging logistics, drafting the local itinerary of appointments, and communicating all logistical details to the appropriate authorities.
 Duties also entail tracking project expenditures, maintaining database, statistics and activity records related to the program.

 - Perform other duties, as assigned